NVIDIA/workbench-example-llama2-finetune/README.md

 # NVIDIA AI Workbench: Introduction
 This is an [NVIDIA AI Workbench](https://developer.nvidia.com/blog/develop-and-deploy-scalable-generative-ai-models-seamlessly-with-nvidia-ai-workbench/) example Project that demonstrates how to fine-tune a Llama v2 7B large language model on a custom dataset using NeMo Toolkit and NeMo Framework.
 Users in the [AI Workbench Early Access Program](https://developer.nvidia.com/ai-workbench-early-access) can get up and running with this Project in minutes.

+Have questions?
+Please direct any issues, fixes, suggestions, and discussion on this project to the DevZone Members Only Forum thread [here](https://forums.developer.nvidia.com/t/support-workbench-example-project-llama-2-finetune/278375).

 ## Project Description
 Llama 2 has gained traction as a robust, powerful family of Large Language Models that can provide compelling responses on a wide range of tasks.
 While the base 7B, 13B, and 70B models serve as a strong baseline for multiple downstream tasks, they can lack in domain-specific knowledge of proprietary or otherwise sensitive information.
 Fine-tuning is often used as a means to update a model for a specific task or tasks to better respond to domain-specific prompts.
 These notebooks walk through downloading the Llama 2 7B model from HuggingFace, preparing a custom dataset, and fine-tuning the pretrained base model against this new dataset.